Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - [target 1.7] MISSING FEATURE (Denis): Feature to replace a set of brick by another one.
 - [target 1.7] MISSING FEATURE (Alban): Add the polarity check
 - [target 1.7] MISSING FEATURE (Alban): support new flex PF track.
+- [target 1.7] MISSING FEATURE (FreeBee): Snap through layers (handy if you have multiple layers of track to connect)
 - MISSING FEATURE (Alban): Autosave.
 - MISSING FEATURE (Alban): Split the toolbar in two (one for file, one for edition) + add a new toolbar for navigation
 - MISSING FEATURE (Patrick): Add an optionnal part outline to see more clearly the different parts when exporting the image
 - MISSING FEATURE (Loys): Support Multi-Document or allow copy paste between instance (or after a load) -> use clipboard for that
 - MISSING FEATURE (Alban): Compatibility with TrackDraw?
 - MISSING FEATURE (FreeBee): Mirroring selected (just like rotating)
-- MISSING FEATURE (FreeBee): Snap through layers (handy if you have multiple layers of track to connect)
 - [target 1.7] BUG (Alban): The saving of TDL file is not perfect (problems with polarity, flags, slopes and altitude)
 - BUG (Alex): The "Restore Default" in the Global options should only restore the default option of the current tab.
 - BUG (Ghislain): Under Linux the drag and drop of part is not working